-- Shared vision statement has been created and signed by all partners. - The shared vision drives planning for the school.

-2.2.
-Data on school and community indicators, disaggregated by race, gender, disability, income, and other relevant factors, informs the school improvement goals and plan.

-- School and community partners regularly collect school data on student need and community school performance, as well as macro-community data (poverty, trauma, health, housing). - Data is collected on how well partners meet their goals and objectives as stated in School Improvement Plan. - Data is reviewed regularly by the site leadership team. - Data is used to inform the School Improvement Plan. - 2.3.
-A needs and assets assessment of the school, student, families, and neighboring community is conducted regularly to inform the school improvement plan.
+- A shared vision statement has been created and signed by all partners. - The shared vision drives planning for the school. - 2.2.
+Data on school and community indicators, disaggregated by race, gender, disability, income, and other relevant factors, informs the school improvement goals and plan. - School and community partners regularly collect school data on student needs and community school performance, as well as macro-community data (e.g., poverty, trauma, health, and housing). - Data is collected on how well partners meet their goals and objectives as described in School Improvement Plan. - Data is reviewed regularly by the site leadership team. - Data is used to inform updates and refinements to the School Improvement Plan.

-- Input from students, families, teachers, school staff, and community members and partners informs the needs and assets assessment. - Needs and assets assessment is updated every three years. - Needs and assets assessment report is publicly available. - Agenda of leadership team includes an analysis and update of the needs and assets assessment. - 2.4.
-The School Improvement Plan explicitly outlines the role of school staff, families, community partners, multi-disciplinary teams, and the community school coordinator in helping to achieve specific results.

-- Families, community partners, and community schools coordinators are listed in the plan, their roles are defined, and goals for each are set. - Plan describes how families and partners participated in its development. - 2.5.
-The academic and non-academic results and related indicators that the community school seeks to attain are specified in the School Improvement Plan.

-- The School Improvement Plan includes academic and non-academic results/indicators. - 2.6.
-The School Improvement Plan identifies and aligns a range of evidence-based programs and practices to achieve desired results.

-- Menu of partners with evidence-based programming is used by site leadership team. - Illustration (e.g., theory of change) of how programs and services align with the desired results. - Site coordinator ensures alignment and coordination of programs and practices with one another and with School Improvement Plan. - Whole school and community-driven continuous improvement strategies are used to identify new programs and practices.
+- 2.3.
+A needs and assets assessment of the school, student, families, and neighboring community is conducted regularly and informs the School Improvement Plan. - Input from students, families, teachers, school staff, and community members and partners informs the needs and assets assessment. - A needs and assets assessment is updated every three years. - A needs and assets assessment report is publicly available. - Leadership team priorities reflect an analysis of the needs and assets assessment. - 2.4.
+The School Improvement Plan explicitly outlines the role of school staff, families, community partners, multi-disciplinary teams, and the community school coordinator in helping to achieve specific results. - Families, community partners, and community schools coordinators are listed in the plan, their roles are defined, and goals for each are set. - The plan describes how families and partners participated in its development. - 2.5.
+The academic and non-academic results and related indicators are specified in the School Improvement Plan. - The School Improvement Plan includes academic and non-academic results/indicators. - 2.6.
+The School Improvement Plan identifies and aligns a range of evidence-based programs and practices to achieve desired results. - The Site-Based Leadership Team uses a menu of partners and their evidence-based programming to guide its program and resource allocation decisions. - The School Improvement Plan includes an illustration or explanation (e.g. theory of change) of how programs and services align with the desired results. - Community school coordinator ensures alignment and coordination of programs and practices with one another according to the School Improvement Plan.

 2.7.
-The School Site Leadership team plays a decision-making role in the development of the school improvement plan.
+The Site-Based Leadership Team plays a decision-making role in the development of the School Improvement Plan.

-- School Site Leadership Team is involved with the development of the School Improvement Plan. - School Site Leadership Team meeting agenda and notes discuss the School Improvement Plan. - School Site Leadership Team officially endorses the School Improvement Plan (e.g., through a recorded vote). - Formal and informal surveys or interviews with members of the School Site Leadership Team regarding. satisfaction with their decision-making role(s). - 2.8.
-A mechanism for measuring progress toward desired results and indicators is defined in the plan.

-- Method for tracking results and indicators is in place - Partnership with researchers who measure progress and provide feedback - System-level support for data collection and use - Use of qualitative and quantitative data in measuring progress (e.g., surveys, interviews, focus groups)
+- School Site-Based Leadership Team is involved with the development of the School Improvement Plan. - School Site-Based Leadership Team meeting agenda and notes discuss the School Improvement Plan. - School Site-Based Leadership Team officially endorses the School Improvement Plan (e.g., through a recorded vote). - Formal and informal surveys or interviews with members of the School Site Leadership Team regarding. satisfaction with their decision-making role(s). - 2.8.
+A mechanism for measuring progress toward desired results and indicators is defined in the School Improvement Plan. - A method for tracking results and indicators is in place - The school has established partnership with external researchers or evaluators to measure progress and provide feedback. - The district supports effective for data collection and use. - The school site leadership team uses qualitative and quantitative data in measuring progress (e.g., surveys, interviews, and focus groups).

-Developing a Shared Vision and Strategic Plan - A webpage with example toolkits and other resources from community school initiatives on how to start and sustain a community school (CCS).
+Developing a Shared Vision and Strategic Plan - A webpage showcasing example toolkits and other resources from community school initiatives on how to start and sustain a community school (CCS).

-How to Craft an Effective School Improvement Plan - A guide detailing five concise steps to creating an effective a school improvement plan (EdSurge).
+How to Craft an Effective School Improvement Plan - A guide detailing five concise steps to creating an effective an School Improvement Plan (EdSurge).

-Education Update - A six-part framework for developing a school improvement plan (ASCD).
+Education Update - A six-part framework for developing a School Improvement Plan (ASCD).